 Organizations have to move with the time – Digital, Cloud and DevOps are trends that are shifting and changing how enterprises are organized and speed and value for money are key driver of change.
 Many look up to the “Cloud & DevOps Masters” and assume they can simply apply a “Cloud & DevOps solution” to achieve same/similar outcomes.
 But, there is a snag; most organization cannot just move from a traditional (some call it legacy) to a Cloud and DevOps-based setup—it is a transformation journey and not just a simple step installing “a solution.”

 The majority of organizations I have worked with over the past 5 years are very large, global with 1000+ applications (packaged traditional, custom package and custom build, mix and full web-based as well as cloud native), who have outsourced some of their IT to a 3rd party and who’s retained IT organization is organised against application and infrastructure-related criteria.

-Changes are typically packaged up and are being deployed in large, complex and difficult releases every month and the retained IT organisation is being measured against annual cost saving targets, number and duration of service outages and maybe internal end user satisfaction.
+Changes are typically packaged up and are being deployed in large, complex and difficult releases every month and the retained IT organization is being measured against annual cost saving targets, number and duration of service outages and maybe internal end user satisfaction.
 However there is no or little direct business interactions nor any real end to end business understanding on the IT side.